codenotary/codenotary.io/pages/blog/cnil-metrics-logs-7-5-released.md

 ---

 After a long period of adding new features, bug fixing and testing we're excited to announce the CNIL Metrics and Logs 7.5 release.
 Before we get into bug fixes and improvements, we are thrilled to highlight an absolute innovation that brings significant savings in licensing costs.
+If you can reduce the number of CPU cores to license because you can now prove that nothing has moved or changed, you can potentially save tens of thousands, hundreds of thousands or more dollars/euros.

 ## Auditable Change Management
 Our new software functionality connects to your VMware management (one or many vCSA) and collects the most important ESXi hardware, VM hardware and configuration changes as well as the virtual machine location over time.
 Additionally we can even detect when certain operating systems are installed (and running) or applications like Oracle database, Microsoft SQL server or Oracle Java are running.